philmcminn/new-paper/README.md

 but there are some special cases where you should write them out as words, for example:

 * At the start of sentence.
-Write "Thirty-seven subjects..." as opposed to "37 subjects", or even better, just re-word the sentence so that the number doesn't appear at the start, as both look a little bit strange.
+Write "Thirty-seven of the subjects..." as opposed to "37 of the subjects...", or even better, just re-word the sentence so that the number doesn't appear at the start, as both look a little bit strange.

 * Numbers less than or equal to ten in the middle of a sentence (this sentence